estiperi/BackupFiles/README.md

 ### Output:
 - A .txt file with the list of files processed by the script and the outcome: backed-up (copied from _origin_ to _destination_) or not.

-NOTE: This is a test for PULL command.